-A testamentary trust fund comes into existence upon the death of the grantor (the person establishing the trust fund), as prescribed in his or her will.
-The downside of this approach is that the assets used to fund the trust are almost certainly going to go through the probate process, which can possibly lead to outcomes that the now-deceased never desired, including seeing relatives you would rather not get any of your money fighting for a share.
+A testamentary trust fund comes into existence upon the death of the grantor, the person establishing the trust fund, as prescribed in his or her will.
+One downside of this approach is that the assets used to fund the trust are almost certainly going to go through the probate process.
+This could lead to outcomes the grantor never desired.

 For example, imagine a married couple with an estate of $2,000,000.
-They pass away and their will calls for all of their assets to be placed into a trust fund, at which point the cash will be invested in blue chip stocks.
-When their two young children turn 18, they will receive 4% distributions from the trust, split evenly among them.
+They pass away and their will calls for all of their assets to be placed into a trust fund, at which point the cash will be invested in blue-chip stocks.
+When their two young children turn 18 years old, they will receive 4% distributions from the trust, split evenly between them.

 Inter Vivos Trust Funds

-If a trust is revocable, it means the grantor can make changes to it during his or her lifetime.
-That is, generally speaking, the trust fund can be undone.
-The most popular form of this is known as a Revokable Living Trust, which offers a way to reduce estate taxes.
+If a trust is revocable, the grantor can make changes to it during his or her lifetime.
+In other words, the trust fund can be undone.
+The most popular form of such a trust is known as a revocable living trust.